 Lower cost, but worse battery life and performance

 Buying a refurbished laptop can save you several hundred dollars depending on the make and model and where you shop.
 However, you're unlikely to find the latest-generation laptops available as refurbs, unless the model in question has been on the market for six months or more.

-Perhaps, because it doesn't refresh its laptops that often, Apple sells refurbished units of its 12-inch MacBooks, which launched in April 2016.
-A new 12-inch MacBook 1.1GHz Dual-core Intel Core m3 (from April 2016) costs $1,299 new.
+Perhaps, because it doesn't refresh its laptops that often, Apple sells refurbished units of its MacBooks.
+For example, a new 12-inch MacBook 1.1GHz Dual-core Intel Core m3 (from April 2016) costs $1,299 new.
 A refurbished model sells for $1,099 on Apple's website, covered by a one-year limited warranty.
 At Amazon, the same unit sells for $899.99 with a 90-day warranty.

 The model year is important, though, because both performance, battery life and Wi-Fi connectivity improved significantly in the current-generation XPS 13.
 That performance delta may not matter as much to you today as it will two or three years from now, when you're using a computer that's really four of five years old and much less capable of running new software.

 Also, keep in mind that laptop batteries lose their ability to hold a full charge over time.
 So, if the refurbed model you buy was in active use for a year or two, it could have much shorter battery life than a brand-new unit.